LadyTomi/LITA-Tomi-Project/README.md

 This primary source of data used here is from canvas.instructure.com or any other repository site.

 ### Tools Used
-- Microsoft Excel
+- Microsoft Excel [Download Here] (http://www.microsoft.com)
+-
   i.
 For Data Cleaning

   ii.
 For Analysis

   iii.
 For Data Visualization
 - Power BI for visualizing key customer segments
 - GitHub for Portfolio Building